ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 For any message received from a client that includes this tag, the server MUST include the same tag and value in any response required from this message.
 Servers MUST include the tag in exactly one logical message.

-If a response consists of more than one message, a `batch` MUST be used to group them into a single logical response.
+If a response consists of more than one message, and the `batch` capability is enabled, a batch MUST be used to group them into a single logical response.
 The start of the batch MUST be tagged with the `draft/label` tag.
 The batch type MUST be one of:

 * An existing type applicable to the entire response
 * `draft/labeled-response`

 If no response is required, an empty batch MUST be sent.

+If `batch` has not been enabled, the tag MAY be included on only one of the messages in the response.

 When a client sends a message to itself, the label tag MUST NOT be included, except for any `echo-message` acknowledgment.
 This is because the delivered message is not a response, but a side effect.